 What are internal links?

-Internal links are all links within your website or, strictly speaking, within a given domain.
+Internal links are all the links within your website or, strictly speaking, within a given domain.
 Starting with the links of your website navigation to the links stored in the footer up to all connections from one content piece to the other, e.g. within a text to another page, all of these are considered internal links.

 What are external links?